MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-access-contact-list.md

 ### Method 2: Use Outlook in Cached Exchange Mode

-**Note** Outlook will retrieve the information from the local data file (.ost) in Cached Exchange Mode.
+**Note:** Outlook will retrieve the information from the local data file (.ost) in Cached Exchange Mode.

 1. [Download public folders in Cached Exchange Mode](https://support.microsoft.com/office/download-public-folders-in-cached-exchange-mode-39807488-8098-4a9c-b246-4c25e3e20510).
 1. [Add public folders to Favorites in Outlook](/exchange/collaboration-exo/public-folders/use-favorite-public-folders#add-public-folders-to-favorites-in-outlook) and then access the contact list.